 What do you need in order to test?

 We have been getting a lot of calls from builders and mechanical contractors about the duct leakage test and blower door test requirements in Nashville.
 So I figured we would update our webpage to answer some of those questions.

-The current requirements in Nashville are outlined in the 2009 IECC, which states the blower door test must be below 7 Air Changes per Hour (ACH) and the duct leakage test must be below 8% to the outside and 12% total at post construction, or final.
+The current requirements in Nashville are outlined in the 2009 IECC, which states the blower door test must be below 7 Air Changes per Hour (ACH) and the duct leakage test must be below 8% to the outside or 12% total at post construction, or final.
 This can also be written as 8cfm per 100 sq ft or 12 cfm per 100 sq ft.
 The duct leakage/duct blaster test can be performed at pre-drywall but the leakage allowance drops to 6%.
 You will also need your air handler set or the supply and return looped and connected by a collar.
 If your air handler is not set at testing during the pre-drywall stage then the energy Rater must add 2.5% leakage to account for the leakage the air handler will have.
 If you decide to perform the leakage test at pre-drywall you do have a better opportunity to repair any leaks before drywall covers up any duct systems.

 These requirements are not hard to meet and many contractors are not having to alter their installation procedures in order to pass.The average total duct leakage test in Nashville at this time is averaging around 10%, and the average blower door test is around 5.5 to 6 ACH.
 These numbers will decrease as the market gets accustom to testing.

 TPI is also a consulting company for some of the largest builders in the nation and we do have partners testing below 3 ACH on the blower door test with standard fiberglass insulation.
 So if your building company is wanting to build tighter, more efficient homes we can advise you on how to accomplish this.
 We also have many HVAC contractors testing below 4% total leakage on their HVAC systems.